top of page

 Mre11-Rad50-DNA complex

 We are using methyl-based NMR techniques to study the core Mre11-Rad50 (MR) complex bound to DNA DSB substrates.
 The ATPase activity of Rad50 regulates the conformation of MR: binding of ATP results in a closed MR structure, which opens to a more extended structure upon ATP hydrolysis.
 While both conformations can bind to DNA, only the open state is capable of Mre11 nuclease activity.
+In fact, our structural studies suggest that a heterogeneous ensemble of MR-DNA conformations coordinates its various functions.
 With NMR as a tool, we can site-specifically monitor protein motions over the picosecond to days timescale and we are able to study the protein dynamics within Mre11 (DNA unwinding), Rad50 (ATP hydrolysis), and the MR complex.
 We complement our NMR studies by using fluorescence, FRET, and yeast DNA repair assays to put our results into the full picture of the initial steps of the DNA damage repair response.

 CstF-64: RNA cleavage and polyadenylation